opennext-io/onpc-provisioning/README.md

 ### Step 6: OpenNext Bootstrap for final OSA deployment

-Now that your VM(s) is(are) available, you need to finalize some modifiations on infra-master node prior to launch the effective OSA deployment:
+Now that your VM(s) is(are) available, you need to finalize some modifications on infra-master node prior to launch the effective OSA deployment:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~